keshavraj77/Interview_prep_agent_a2a/README.md

 ## 🏗️ Architecture

-The agent follows a modular architecture with clear separation of concerns:
+The agent follows a modular architecture with clear separation of concerns and AI-powered intelligence:

 ```
 ┌─────────────────────────────────────────────────────────────┐